Government and International Relations

 About the major

-A government and international relations (political science) major provides an opportunity to study the workings of government and the distribution of power in society from an extremely wide range of angles.
+A Government and International Relations major (also known as political science) provides an opportunity to study the workings of government and the distribution of power in society from an extremely wide range of angles.
 This includes:

-- politics at a domestic level: the study of Australian politics, including the role of political parties and elections, interest groups and social movements, and the position of Australia in its region
+- Politics at a national level: the study of Australian politics, including the role of political parties and elections, interest groups and social movements, and the position of Australia in its region

-- a wide range of specialist topics focusing on specific aspects of the political system, political philosophy, and specialist areas like human rights and security.
+- A wide range of specialist topics focusing on specific aspects of the political system, political philosophy, and specialist areas like human rights, media, and security.

 Graduates from this major will have the skills desired by public, private and non-profit organisations, domestically and internationally.